twiro/multilingual/multilingual-url-structures-and-routing.md

 ### 2.1 Using core features only

 You can create top-level-pages for each supported language and then use them as parent-pages for all other pages.
-This might not be the best solution for a website that requires lots of pages (particularly when it comes to support more than 2 languages), but it offers the possibility of setting up a complete multilingual URL structure (including translated page-names and -handles) with nothing more than Symphony's core features.
+This might not be the best solution for a website that requires lots of pages (particularly when it comes to supporting more than 2 languages), but it offers the possibility of setting up a complete multilingual URL structure (including translated page-names and -handles) with nothing more than Symphony's core features.

-![IMAGE]
+#### Example:

+	![IMAGE "Multilingual page setup"]

+**Note:** _I usually don't go with this approach as it simply doesn't feel very "Symphony-like" for me to duplicate such structural essential and fundamental parts of a project as **pages** represent in the Symphony universe._

 ### 2.2 Using Multilingual's htaccess rewrite rules

 If you don't want to set up separate pages for each language you could opt for **Multilingual's** **htaccess rewrite rules** which will turn a default non-multilingual page-setup into a fully multilingual one (supporting all offered languages) with just one click - just tick "**Enable htaccess rewrite rules**" in the configuration and you're done.

+#### Example:

+Let's say you have a project that supports both _english_ (`en`) and _german_ (`de`) and you have defined the following core page setup in Symphony:

+    domain.com/
+    domain.com/country/{$param}/
+    domain.com/country/city/{$param}/

+After enabling **Multilingual's** **htaccess rewrite rules** you will immediately be able to access these pages under the following multilingual URLs without any further configuration:

+    domain.com/en/
+    domain.com/en/country/{$param}/
+    domain.com/en/country/city/{$param}/
+    ---
+    domain.com/de/
+    domain.com/de/country/{$param}/
+    domain.com/de/country/city/{$param}/

-But while this method is easy to set up and use it doesn't offer an integrated solution for translating page-names and -handles.
-Meaning only the section-based parts of your URL will be multilingual while the page-based fragments wont't get translated.
+While this method is easy to set up and use it doesn't offer an integrated solution for translating page-names and -handles.
+So only the section/entry-based parts of your URL will be multilingual while the page-based fragments won't get translated.

-I'm aware of this being a weak point and the missing link in making **Multilingual** a real "All-in-one-Solution", so I might actually try to build an integrated solution ony day.
-Until then have a look at the chapter [Multilingual pages][4] to learn more about the current possibilities of solving this task.
+**Note:** _I'm well aware of this being **the** weak point and missing link in making **Multilingual** a real "All-in-one-Solution", so I might actually try to build an integrated solution ony day.
+Until then have a look at the chapter [Multilingual pages][4] to learn more about the current possibilities of solving this task._

 ### 2.3 Using a routing extension

 If none of the abovementioned methods offers the flexibility you'd like to have you can also use a separate extension to take care of all the routing stuff. **[URL router][6]** and **[Routing][7]** both work well together with **Multilingual** (you can even combine them  with the integrated **htaccess rewrite rules**) and offer the possibility to create fully translated URLs by setting up mutiple routes per page (one for each language).

-_(I will do my best to include examples about how to use routing extensions in combination with **Multilingual** soon.)_
+**Note:** _I will do my best to include examples about how to use routing extensions in combination with **Multilingual** soon.
+Until then the best information about this can be found in the chapter [Multilingual pages][4]._

 ## 3. Set a language by mapping it to a (Sub)domain

 If you want to avoid language-codes in the **URL path** for any reason your best alternative will be language-specific domains (`domain.co.uk`) or subdomains with gTLDs (`de.domain.com`) to define the language of a frontend page.

 **Multilingual** supports this method by allowing you to directly map (sub)domains to specific languages in the **Domain configuration**.
-Just add a simple `domain.tld=xy`-rule for each domain you want to set a language for and you're ready to go.
+Just add a simple `domain.tld=xy`-rule for each domain you want to set a language for and you're ready to go:

-[!IMAGE]
+	![IMAGE "Multilingual: Domain configuration"]

 ## Combining these methods